Chicken Soup For The Soul Entertainment’s New Share Price & Shareholder Rights Risk – A Cause for Worry? - TipRanks.com

 Chicken Soup For The Soul Entertainment (CSSE) has disclosed a new risk, in the Share Price & Shareholder Rights category.

-Chicken Soup For The Soul Entertainment (CSSE) faces significant uncertainty regarding its future, after its merger with Redbox and the assumption of substantial debt.
-The company’s reliance on a resurgence in demand for kiosk rentals post-COVID has not materialized as expected, leading to a shortfall in cash flows and operational challenges.
-These issues have triggered defaults and compromised the company’s ability to efficiently manage its content distribution.
-Consequently, there is considerable doubt about CSSE’s ability to sustain operations, raising concerns about the potential impact on its capital financing capabilities and the valuation of its stock.
+Chicken Soup For The Soul Entertainment (CSSE) faces a precarious financial future following its merger with Redbox and the assumption of substantial debt.
+The company’s reliance on a rebound in physical kiosk rentals and cost synergies has not materialized as anticipated, leading to a shortfall in cash flow and defaults on key contracts.
+This raises significant concerns about CSSE’s ability to sustain operations, potentially jeopardizing its capital financing efforts and the value of its stocks.
+The company’s efforts to explore strategic options and implement cost reductions offer no guaranteed remedy to the looming doubt about its ongoing viability as a going concern.

 Overall, Wall Street has a Hold consensus rating on CSSE stock based on 2 Holds.